Beyond Chengdu: Avoid the Crowds and see Giant Pandas at These Top Reserves Instead

-However, thanks to China’s persistent and radical efforts, Giant Panda has been downgraded to ‘vulnerable’ on the global list of species at risk of extinction after their population increased by 17% in a decade.
-This is an achievement to celebrate, yet pandas remain scattered and vulnerable with only 1,864 left in the wild.
-However, work is ongoing and establishing new reserves and extending existing ones are crucial to their survival.
+Thanks to China’s persistent and radical efforts, the giant panda has been downgraded to ‘vulnerable’ on the global list of species at risk of extinction after their population increased by 17% in a decade.
+This is an achievement to celebrate, yet pandas remain scattered and vulnerable, with only 1,864 left in the wild.
+Work is ongoing, and establishing new reserves and extending existing ones are crucial to their survival.

-Getting close to these endearing creatures is on many visitors’ bucket lists during their holiday to China and is one of my most treasured experiences.
-I have therefore shared with you my recommendations for the best reserves where you can view and interact with these incredible animals.
+Getting close to these endearing creatures is on many visitors’ bucket lists during their time in China and is one of my most treasured experiences.
+Though visitors flock to Chengdu, the experience can be busy at peak times with huge crowds around enclosures and long wait times.

 Tree climbing Giant Panda